Vasile Stroescu: Nationalist sponsor

-By 1912, Stroescu was living in Lausanne, but still appeared incognito to celebrate the golden jubilee of Petru Maior Society in Budapest.
-However, he was expressing his disenchantment with his Transylvanian colleagues.
-His letters to his fund's beneficiaries often included "drastic reprimands."
-In early 1913, he published a piece in the newspaper Românul of Arad, attacking Romanian banks for paying dividends higher than 5%, and their clients for accepting them; the difference, he argued, could go toward sponsoring culture.
+In Romania itself, Stroescu was defended by Dumitru Karnabatt, who argued that his accusations were honest and correct.
+As noted by Karnabatt, Stroescu also validated a critique stated earlier by Slavici, whom the Transylvanians had immediately shunned.
+Stroescu also began investigating the practices of Romanian Transylvanian banks, suggesting that they were dealing in predatory lending.
+He detailed this claim in Românul, criticizing the banks for paying dividends higher than 5%, and of their shareholders for accepting them; the difference, he argued, could have gone toward sponsoring culture.
 Responding to this "judicious and unusually categorical" critique, the economist Ion Mateiu suggested that the reduction demanded by Stroescu was needlessly abrupt.
 Stroescu, who donated 50,000 Kronen to settling disputes between ASTRA and the popular banks, and then to the creation of alternative credit unions, found sympathy with the writing team at Luceafărul, which basked in his critique of "our petty bourgeoisie [and] its plutocratic ideals".
 Through ASTRA, he also distributed his brochure Statutele și îndrumările pentru băncile poporale ("Statutes and Guiding for the People's Banks").
 The Bihar County bankers objected to such initiatives, seeing Stroescu as an unfair competitor to their business.